The Story of Cain and Abel, 1-16

 Why did the Lord accept the offering of Abel, but not that of Cain?
 We cannot be sure, although it may have been because Abel brought a blood sacrifice.
 What is clear is that we have here the first instance of election in the Bible.

-Genesis 4:8 Now Cain said to his brother Abel, “Let’s go out to the field.”
-And while they were in the field, Cain attacked his brother Abel and killed him.
+4:8 Cain said to his brother Abel, “Let’s go out to the field.”
+While they were in the field, Cain attacked his brother Abel and killed him.